janglee83/ISD.VN.20221.05/README.md

 >
 > #### Update
 >
-> - Duy have to do User Interface by Screen Builder lst version for **ALL USE CASE** by hisself befor assigned deadline.
+> - Duy has to do User Interface by Screen Builder lst version for **ALL USE CASE** by hisself befor assigned deadline.
+> - Giao has to do Subsystem design by herself before assigned deadline
+>

 **DEADLINE**: 18/12/2022